SwEm (Safety) Bulletin Number 1 01/04

 How does one know if vehicle has a Hydraulic or Mechanical Brake Light Switch?
 Brake Light Switch changeover, from earlier (hydraulic) Brake System Pressure Sensing (located at hydraulic brake distribution block on firewall behind engine) to later (mechanical) Pedal Position Sensing Switch located in pedal box of footwell, took place in 66-67', but this is market dependent, so if vehicle in question is from this year of manufacture range, it's best to check to be certain!

-Hydraulic Brakelight Switch in situ at brakeline junction block on firewall.
+Hydraulic Brakelight Switch in situ at brakeline junction block on firewall of a 122.